82

 Family History: unremarkable.

-On examination the child appears well.
-There is a unilateral 2 cm mass located in the right anterior cervical chain.
-The mass is warm, exquisitely tender, fluctuant and mobile.
-The overlying skin is red.
+On examination the child appears unwell.
+There is a unilateral 3 cm mass located in the right anterior cervical chain.
+The mass is warm, exquisitely tender, soft and fixed.
+The overlying skin is normal.

 What is the most likely diagnosis?